 I just saw this video for the first time the other day.
 It’s one of the most crushingly sad Blue Nile songs, set against scenes from an Andrei Tarkovsky film (Nostalghia, apparently).
-The music and the images work so well together, it’s a little surreal.
-I think it makes a more effective video than any of the official Blue Nile music videos I’ve seen, actually.
+The music and the images work so well together it’s a little surreal.
+I think it might make a more effective video than any of the official Blue Nile music videos I’ve seen.

 So there’s that.

 What’s new ’round these parts?

 I’ve been slacking with the updates again, mostly because all of my WordPress subscriptions need to be renewed before I can add more files of any kind, and new posts don’t feel quite right without the ability to include any pictures, MP3s, or video content that hasn’t already been hosted elsewhere.
 I’ll get that taken care of at some point.

 A good chunk of my creative energy over the past little while has been funnelled into recording music that isn’t my own.
 I won’t say too much about that until the work is finished, but it’s been fun to flesh out someone else’s songs instead of mine for a change.
 Haven’t really done that sort of thing in a while.

 Even after all these years, this kind of work still seems to bring out some of my best musical ideas.
 Maybe it’s something about being freed from any sense of ownership and operating more as a proverbial decorator, without the responsibility of building the entire musical structure from the ground up.
 But I’m also playing an awful lot of different instruments, and in one or two cases I have basically rebuilt the songs even though I didn’t write them, bending things in odd directions.
 Lucky for me, the reaction has been positive.